-Professor of Economics at the Paris School of Economics (PSE) & Directeur d'études at the Ecole des Hautes Etudes en Sciences Sociales (EHESS)

-I am grateful to seminar participants at the Paris School of Economics, Universitat Pompeu Fabra (Barcelona), the Massachussetts Institute of Technology, Harvard University, New York University, Boston University, the University of Chicago, and University College London for helpful reactions.
+- \ Professor of Economics at the Paris School of Economics (PSE) & Directeur d'études at the Ecole des Hautes Etudes en Sciences Sociales (EHESS) - \\ I am grateful to seminar participants at the Paris School of Economics, Universitat Pompeu Fabra (Barcelona), the Massachussetts Institute of Technology, Harvard University, New York University, Boston University and the University of Chicago for helpful reactions.
 This revised and shortened version benefited from the comments of the editor and three referees.
-The full-length working paper version, as well as a detailed data appendix, is available on-line at piketty.pse.ens.fr/piketty/inheritance/.
+The full-length working paper version, as well as a detailed data appendix, is available on-line at www.jourdan.ens.fr/piketty/inheritance/.
 All comments are welcome (piketty@ens.fr).